Scope of this Privacy Notice

 - maintain and develop our business systems and infrastructure, including testing and upgrading of these systems.

 DHL may combine any information which it collects from you with information collected by its related companies in Australia and New Zealand.

-- we may not be able to provide our services to you or enter into a contract with you, either to the same standard or at all;
+- we may not be able to provide our services to you, either to the same standard or at all;

 - we may not be able to provide you with information about services that you may want, including information about special promotions; or

 - we may be unable to tailor the content of our Websites to your preferences and your experience of our Websites may not be as enjoyable or useful.